joyent/conch-api/docs/modules/Conch::DB::ResultSet::Rack.md

 This is used for identifying potential conflicts when adjusting layouts.

+## with\_user\_role

+Constrains the resultset to those where the provided user\_id has (at least) the specified role in at least one workspace or build associated with the specified rack(s), including parent workspaces.

 ## user\_has\_role

 Checks that the provided user\_id has (at least) the specified role in at least one workspace